What Is My Body Type and Can I Train for It?

 But such thinking is backwards, says Thieme.
 “You need to start with your goal, because that is going to shape your training program, regardless of your ‘body type.'”

 The key point here is that you’ll never know what you’re capable of until you try it.
-Or as a white coat might put it: somatotype doesn’t predict training response.
+But it’s important to know what is and isn’t within your control.

 The role of genetics

-To be clear, that doesn’t mean that the training field is level.
-Regardless of your goal or the route you take to get there, odds are that you’ll encounter people who travel it faster or slower than you, because what’s written in your DNA is still important.
+To be clear, just because somatotypes aren’t predictive of performance doesn’t mean that the training field is level.
+Regardless of your goal or the route you take to get there, odds are that you’ll encounter others who travel it faster or slower than you, because what’s written in your DNA is still important.

 The most important factors in choosing a workout